 - Work hours for the days and weeks ahead, including phased or staggered schedules or other modifications.

-- Deadlines for full return to the worksite.
+- Deadlines for a full return to the worksite.

-- Any additional PTO or work flexibility you may be providing to ease employees’ transition back to the workplace.
+- Any additional PTO or work flexibility you may provide to ease employees’ transition back to the workplace.